Dashron/Roads/README.md

 # The Roads.js isomophic web framework

-Roads is a web framework build on Generators.
-It's similar to Koa.js, but early design decisions allow Roads to be used isomorphicly in the browser, and in the server.
+Roads is a web framework built on Generators.
+It's similar to Koa.js, but can be used both in the browser, and on the server.

 # Why should I use Roads?

 1. Roads can be attached to any node HTTP server, including Koa.js, Express.js, and the built in node HTTP server.
-2. Roads can be used for client side applications and single page applications thanks to [browserify](http://browserify.org/).
+2. Roads is isomorphic, meaning you can generate html on the server or in the browser with the same code.
 3. Roads lets you work without callbacks.
 It's built on top of promises and generator-based coroutines.
 4. Roads can be run without ever attaching it to an HTTP server.
 This is great for writing tests, working with web sockets, or writing API first websites.